-- setting clear and achievable expectations - meeting with employees to discuss and record their individual performance goals and training needs - monitoring employees' performance and providing regular specific feedback, both positive and constructive - dealing with any performance issues as soon as they come up - allowing employees to have a support person present when discussing serious performance issues this may be a co-worker, family member, friend or union representative - supporting employees to improve performance, for example through training, coaching and mentoring - conducting a review with each employee every 6 or 12 months to assess their performance against the agreed goals and to set new goals - creating a performance agreement template for your workplace and ensuring your employees have a performance agreement in place - recognising and rewarding employees who do a good job.
-This doesn't have to be a financial reward - many employees appreciate a simple acknowledgement.
+- setting clear and achievable expectations - meeting with employees to discuss and record their individual performance goals and training needs - monitoring employees' performance and providing regular specific feedback, both positive and constructive - dealing with any performance issues as soon as they come up - supporting employees to improve performance, for example through training, coaching and mentoring - conducting a review with each employee every 6 or 12 months to assess their performance against the agreed goals and to set new goals - creating a performance agreement template for your workplace and ensuring your employees have a performance agreement in place - recognising and rewarding employees who do a good job.
+This doesn't have to be a financial reward; many employees appreciate a simple acknowledgement.